 cs

 cs is Fluid Attacks' native binary for container scanning.
 It scans your Docker images and identifies vulnerabilities.
-Unlike the Docker-based scanners, cs is a single self-contained binary that runs without Docker and without asking for your account or API key.
+Unlike the Docker-based scanners, cs is a single self-contained binary that runs without Docker.

 Installation